bitrise-io/devcenter/_articles/reviews/getting-started-with-ios-apps.md

    * password or, if you use two-factor authentication on iTunes Connect, your application password.

    Don't worry, the password will not be visible in the logs or exposed - that's why [it is marked ](https://devcenter.bitrise.io/builds/env-vars-secret-env-vars/)`[SENSITIVE](https://devcenter.bitrise.io/builds/env-vars-secret-env-vars/)`.

+And that's it!
+Start a build - if everything went well, you should see your app on Testflight.
+From there, you can distribute it to external testers or release it to the App Store.